pandas-dev/pandas/doc/source/categorical.rst

     df["B"] = raw_cat
     df

-Anywhere above we passed a keyword ``dtype='category'``, we used the default behavior of
+In the examples above where we passed ``dtype='category'``, we used the default
+behavior:

-1. categories are inferred from the data
+1. Categories are inferred from the data.
-2. categories are unordered.
+2. Categories are unordered.

 To control those behaviors, instead of passing ``'category'``, use an instance of :class:`~pandas.api.types.CategoricalDtype`.